-Vishwa Van was conceptualized by the Hon’ble Prime Minister of India, Narendra Modi.
-After guiding the construction of Statue of Unity in 46 months, he envisioned the integrated development of Kevadia on the theme of Unity in diversity.
+It is a Global Forest and offers a natural aesthetic beauty.
+The thought of Vishwa Van was conceptualized by the Hon’ble Prime Minister of India, Shri Narendra Modi, who after guiding the construction of Statue of Unity in just 46 months, envisioned the integrated development of Ekta Nagar on the theme of Unity in diversity.

 Vishwa Van (a Global Forest) is home to herbs, shrubs and trees native to all 7 continents signifying the underlying theme of ‘Unity in Bio-diversity’ in global context as well.
 Vishwa Van symbolizes the life sustaining potion of forests in the context of all life forms in the planet.
 Vishwa Van has a diverse assemblage of flora representing every continent of the world.
 The vegetation is arranged in a way to resemble the natural forest of a particular zone.